 Living with HIV

-Living with HIV can be tough.
-But we can help.
 HIV stands for human immunodeficiency virus.
-It is the virus that causes AIDS (acquired immunodeficiency syndrome).
+It’s the virus that causes AIDS (acquired immunodeficiency syndrome).
 We’ll help you understand the signs and symptoms of HIV and AIDS.
-And share info about prevention.
+And we'll share info about prevention.

 What is HIV?